RaddedMC/raddeds-misc-esphomes/light/Bright 34205 White LED A19/bright-34205-white-led-a19.md

     - GPIO13
     - I don't know what this does, so I skipped it in the config

+- Status
+    - This changes state when the device goes offline.

 Extra features:
 - Restore mode:
     - When the light loses power, it will return to its previous brightness level.